gilberterik/cant-stop-solo/README.md

 A browser-based implementation of the classic push-your-luck dice game "Can't Stop" that runs entirely in your browser with no backend required.

+> **Note:** This project was primarily generated using AI as an exercise in AI-assisted development.

 ## How to Play

 1. **Open `public/index.html`** in any modern web browser